 Low-level laser therapy.
 This lowers pain and inflammation and helps you move your neck more freely and open your mouth wider.

-If other treatments can’t help you, surgery is an option.
-Once it’s done, it can’t be undone, so get a second or even third opinion from other dentists.
+If other treatments can't help you, surgery is an option.
+Once it's done, it can't be undone, so get a second or even a third opinion from other dentists.
 Other TMJ disorder specialists include oral surgeons, orthodontists, otolaryngologists, and prosthodontists.

-There are three types of surgery for TMD.
+There are three types of surgery for TMDs.
 The type you need depends on the problem.

-Arthrocentesis is used if you have no major history of TMJ but your jaws are locked.
-It’s a minor procedure that your dentist can do in their office.
-They’ll give you general anesthesia, then insert needles into the joint and wash it out.
-They may use a special tool to get rid of damaged tissue or dislodge a disc stuck in the joint, or to unstick the joint itself.
+Arthrocentesis.
+It is used if you have no major history of TMJ disorder, but your jaws are locked.
+It's a minor procedure that your dentist can do in their office.
+They'll give you general anesthesia and then insert needles into the joint and wash it out.
+They may use a special tool to get rid of damaged tissue or dislodge a disc stuck in the joint or to unstick the joint itself.

-Arthroscopyis surgery done with an arthroscope.
-This special tool has a lens and a light on it.
+Arthroscopy.
+It is a surgery done with an arthroscope.
+This special tool has a lens and light on it.
 It lets your doctor see inside your joint.
-You’ll get general anesthesia, then the doctor will make a small cut in front of your ear and insert the tool.
-It’ll be hooked up to a video screen, so they can examine your joint and the area around it.
+You'll get general anesthesia; then the doctor will make a small cut in front of your ear and insert the tool.
+It'll be hooked up to a video screen so they can examine your joint and the area around it.
 They may remove inflamed tissue or realign the disc or joint.
 This type of surgery, known as minimally invasive, leaves a smaller scar, has fewer complications, and requires a shorter recovery time than a major operation.

 Open-joint surgery.
 Depending on the cause of the TMD, arthroscopy may not be possible.
 You may need this type of surgery if: